rangle/ngcourse/handout/08-advanced-promises.md

 ```

 This latter approach is less common today but is worth adopting since it is
-closer to the native promise creation in ES6.
+closer to the native `Promise` creation in ES6.

 However, beware of a very common JavaScript anti-pattern that involves
 unnecessary creation of new promises.
 This is often called the "Deferred